ShUM and UNESCO

 Jan Assmann, Collective Memory and Cultural Identity, Frankfurt am Main 1988

-2004: On the suggestion of the Jewish Community Mainz/Worms and the Association „Warmaisa“, the Worms Mayor Michael Kissel recommends that the ShUM-cities Speyer, Worms, and Mainz pursue the inclusion into the UNESCO-World Heritage List.
+2004: After a meeting with the Jewish Community Mainz/Worms and the Association »Warmaisa«, Worms' Mayor Michael Kissel recommends to the Federal State that the ShUM-cities Speyer, Worms, and Mainz pursue the inclusion into the UNESCO-World Heritage List.

 2005: Integration of the project of ShUM as World Heritage into the government policy statement through Kurt Beck, then Minister President in Rheinland-Pfalz.